Mr. Irrelevant: Getting picked last in the NFL Draft has its perks - NewsBreak

 Paul Salata, who played football for the University of Southern California, the NFL, and the Canadian Football League, created the Mr. Irrelevant Award.

 “We established Irrelevant Week to drive home an important message – that it’s not a negative to be picked last in the NFL Draft; rather, it’s an honor to be drafted at all,” Salata explained on an ‘about’ page for Irrelevant Week.
-“The last draft pick’s demonstration of perseverance is [a] lesson that resonates not only with NFL players and fans, but also with people everywhere.”Cowboys add Wisconsin TE in Round 4
+“The last draft pick’s demonstration of perseverance is [a] lesson that resonates not only with NFL players and fans but also with people everywhere.”Panthers select QB Matt Corral in 3rd Round

 At the time of its creation, the player and his family were invited to spend a week in Orange County, California, a tradition that continues today.
 The honoree also receives the Lowsman Trophy, intended to be the exact opposite of the Heisman Trophy, which shows a player fumbling a football.